waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Lessons Learned

 ## A. Current Plan
-- **Primary Goal:** Heal fainted party members.
+- **Immediate Priority:** Fly to Viridian City to heal fainted party members.
-- **Plan:** I am currently on Route 23, attempting to find a way south to Viridian City.
-My attempts to SURF across a water channel have failed repeatedly.
-If my final test (facing the water before using SURF) fails, I will conclude this path is a dead end and backtrack north to find an alternative route.
+- **Next Step:** After healing, systematically debug and fix the `pathfinder_lite` tool, which is currently unreliable.

 ## B. Key Lessons
-- **Trust Your Tools:** The `pathfinder_lite` tool correctly identified that there was no path to Viridian City from the upper level of Route 22.
+- **Trust Your Tools (Corrected):** I have repeatedly failed to trust my `pathfinder_lite` tool's output.
+The tool correctly identified there was no path from the upper ledge of Route 22 to Viridian City.
 My assumption that the tool was broken was incorrect and led to wasted time.
-The tool's output, when based on game data, must be trusted as a source of truth.
+I repeated this mistake by attempting to debug the tool for generating what I perceived as invalid paths on the lower section of Route 22, when in fact my understanding of the map was flawed.
 - **Verify Map Layout:** Do not assume a path exists based on visual memory or intuition.
 Jumping down ledges can lead to one-way paths and dead ends.
 Always analyze the map data carefully before committing to a route.

 # V. Future Development Ideas